-The other parts of Medicare have specific enrollment periods — and penalties if you don’t sign up during those dates.
 If you have an insurance plan through your employer because you’re still working, you may qualify to sign up late under a special enrollment period and avoid any penalties.

 Discuss your retirement plans well in advance of your retirement date with the benefits administrator at your workplace in order to best determine when to sign up for Medicare.
 They might also give you tips on how to avoid penalties or additional premium costs.

 Medicare programs can help cover your healthcare needs during your retirement years.
 It is automatically offered when you turn age 65.
 While Medicare isn’t necessarily mandatory, it may take some effort to opt out of.